microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm packages may be included in this product:
+The following npm package may be included in this product:

- - sharp@0.32.6
  - sharp@0.33.4

-These packages each contain the following license and notice below:
+This package contains the following license and notice below:

 Apache License
 Version 2.0, January 2004